navattic.identify({ email: user.email })

 Think about your biggest pain points.
 Is your security team completely swamped with VSQs and nothing else?
 A niche tool might be perfect.
 Or is the problem bigger, with inconsistencies and information silos affecting your RFPs, RFIs, and security reviews?
 In that case, a more integrated platform is likely the better choice.
 There are also tools that focus heavily on connecting with your existing security and compliance systems to pull evidence automatically.
 Let’s break down these three main categories so you can see what makes the most sense for your business and how each one tackles the automation challenge differently.

-Comprehensive Tools like HeyIris.ai
+All-in-One Platforms like HeyIris.ai

 If your team handles a variety of sales documents beyond just VSQs, a comprehensive tool is your best bet.
 Platforms like HeyIris.ai are designed to be a central hub for all your responses, including RFPs, RFIs, and DDQs.
 This approach ensures consistency across all your documents, not just the security-focused ones.
 By automating the entire process, these tools empower your company to answer complex inquiries with speed and precision.
 The main advantage here is creating a single source of truth, which saves time, improves accuracy, and helps you scale your efforts to close more deals securely and efficiently.

-Niche Security Platforms
+Specialized Niche Security Tools

 For teams whose primary challenge is the sheer volume of security questionnaires, a specialized platform can be a lifesaver.
 These tools focus exclusively on the intricacies of security and compliance questions.
 For example, some platforms use an intelligent answer engine to auto-complete responses based on your stored content and past answers.
 Others combine AI with human experts to offer a managed service for getting through questionnaires quickly.
 These solutions are ideal if you need deep security-specific features and don't need support for other types of sales proposals.